Child Safe Leaders

 Safe Children, Safe Families (SCSF) is an innovative community education program for children aged 3-5 years old, their parents and childcare professionals.
 It provides children with the information and skills needed to reduce their vulnerability to abuse, and to enhance the protection and awareness capabilities of their caregivers.

 In addition to the child education component, parents are provided with the information and skills they need to better protect the children in their care and build strong social support networks.
-SCSF also helps childcare organisations to meet the National Quality Standards and Child Safe Organisation Requirements by teaching staff about child safety strategies and how to apply risk-reducing practices at work.
+SCSF also teaches staff about child safety strategies and how to apply risk-reducing practices at work.
 SCSF is the only program of its kind in Australia that specifically targets these three groups through its triadic approach.

-Delivered by CAPS at early learning centres, the Therapeutic Playgroups program has been designed to build children’s social, emotional, and communication skills through educational play activities including singing, storytelling, and art and craft.
+Delivered by CAPS at early learning centres, the Supported Playgroups program has been designed to build children’s social, emotional, and communication skills through educational play activities including singing, storytelling, and art and craft.

 The specialist team at CAPS create and co-design programs, workshops and support for a wide range of stakeholders (eg. faith based organisations, corporate clients and NGOs whose core work is not child protection but who need to understand particular child safe related issues and legal obligations, such as NDIS providers).
 The range of customised work we produce includes programs to work directly with children, leadership teams, train the trainer scenarios or whole of organisation workshops that may include content about legislative obligations such as reportable conduct and Royal Commission information.